jest-community/eslint-plugin-jest/docs/rules/no-confusing-set-timeout.md

 <!-- end auto-generated rule header -->

-`jest.setTimeout` can be called multiple times anywhere within a single test file.
-However, only the last call will have an effect, and it will actually be invoked before any other jest functions.
+While `jest.setTimeout` can be called multiple times anywhere within a single test file only the last call before any test functions run will have an effect.

 ## Rule details

-This rule describes some tricky ways about `jest.setTimeout` that should not recommend in Jest:
+his rule checks for several confusing usages of `jest.setTimeout` that looks like it applies to specific tests within the same file, such as:

-- should set `jest.setTimeout` in any testsuite methods before(such as `describe`, `test` or `it`);
+- being called anywhere other than in global scope
-- should set `jest.setTimeout` in global scope.
+- being called multiple times
-- should only call `jest.setTimeout` once in a single test file;
+- being called after other Jest functions like hooks, `describe`, `test`, or `it`

 Examples of **incorrect** code for this rule: